 Even before the pandemic, Janitors have always had a job with high responsibilities.

-Whether an employee or a contracted service, Janitors are usually the first person entering the business each day or the last person leaving the business each day, depending on whether cleaning duties are performed before or after business.
+Whether an employee or contracted janitorial services, Janitors are usually the first person entering the business each day or the last person leaving the business each day, depending on whether cleaning duties are performed before or after business.

 This means they have the keys to the business, and the responsibility for unlocking or locking up the business location each day.